Losing Dutch nationality as an adult

 - You renounce your Dutch nationality yourself by making a declaration of renunciation.
 You can make a declaration of renunciation at your town hall or at the Dutch embassy in the country where your live.
 If you only have the Dutch nationality you will not lose it because that would leave you stateless.

 - You voluntarily adopt a different nationality.
 In this case, you will automatically lose your Dutch nationality.
 This happens if you live abroad, but also if you live in the Netherlands.
-There are 3 exceptions to this, in which you will not lose your Dutch nationality:
+There are 3 exceptions to this, in which you will keep your Dutch nationality:

 - You were born in the country where you are now adopting the nationality.
 You will also live in that country when you get the new nationality.